BLCM/cabinetsorter/README.md

   from the cache.
 I don't care enough to fix that edge case at the moment, but it may bear looking into later.  (vWolvenn's "Tsunami" is the only current case of this actually happening.)
-- Bugs to look into once I'm more inclined to do real bugfixing:
-  - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...

 License
 -------